ubdussamad/Subseeker/README.md

 Automatic Subtitle Downloading Tool for Nautilus in Ubuntu.
 Uses Opensubtitles.org's XMLRPC based API to query and download subtitles.

-It's front-end is basically a Nautilus-Action Configration, that gives a submenu option to download subtitles.
+It's front-end is basically a Nautilus-Action Configuration, that gives a submenu option to download subtitles.

 The backend is a small python script that generates the video file's hash and does a query to the Opensubtitles API.